2023 Most Popular Family & Consumer Economics Master's Degree Schools in the Southwest Region

 About 46% of the students majoring in consumer economics at the school are women while 54% are male.

-You’ll be in good company if you decide to attend New Mexico State University - Main Campus.
-It ranked #3 on our 2023 Most Popular Family & Consumer Economics Master’s Degree Schools in the Southwest Region list.
+Out of the 5 schools in the Southwest Region that were part of this year’s ranking, New Mexico State University - Main Campus landed the # 3 spot on the list.
 Located in the midsize suburb of Las Cruces, NMSU Main Campus is a public school with a fairly large student population.

 About 88% of the students majoring in consumer economics at the school are women while 13% are male.

-Explore the best family and consumer economics colleges for a specific state in the Southwest region.
+Explore the best family and consumer economics schools for a specific state in the Southwest region.

 Family & Consumer Economics is one of 7 different types of programs to choose from.